dt7xg/CSnake/README.md

 This project may or may not contain bugs.
 If you encounter issues, please report them, and contributions are welcome.

-### To-Do List

-- [ ] Make the game more colorful.
-- [ ] Add the ability to specify width, height, and fps through a configuration file or command line arguments.

 Feel free to contribute and improve the game!